ricardoquesada/unijoysticle/DOCUMENTATION.md

 ## Installing the firmware

-### Common to all

 * Make sure that the UniJoystiCle Wifi device is NOT plugged into the C64
-* Connect the UniJoystiCle Wifi device, by using a micro USB cable, to the computer
+* Connect the UniJoystiCle Wifi device to the computer using the micro USB cable
 * Install the [CP2104 Serial-to-USB driver](https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx)

+And from here you have two options: the "easy" one for users, and the "hard" one for developers:

 ### Option A: For users only